msemenistyi/connect-image-optimus/README.md

 and [Express](https://github.com/visionmedia/express).

 Image-optimus analyzes **Accept** header of request and searches for `image/webp`.
-If search is successful, fs check for file with the same name but webp extension is performed.
+If search is successful, fs check for file with the same name but .webp extension is performed.
 In case of existance, url is changed so that other middleware (e.g. static) will serve webp format.
 If there was no `image/webp` in **Accept** header, module performs a check on **User-Agent** header.
-These are browsers comforting **webp** format:
+These are browsers supporting **webp** format:
 - Android 4.0+
 - Chrome 23.0+
 - Opera 12.1+

 The same check is performed for serving **jpeg-xr** images if possible.
-These are browsers comforting this format:
+These are browsers supporting this format:
 - IE 9+

 The last change made will be **Vary** header set to **Accept** so that caching